chainstack/docs/docs/quickstart/invite-a-member-to-the-consortium.md

     content: invite member project blockchain consortium
 ---

-# Invite a member to the project
+# Invite a member to the consortium

 In a [consortium project](/glossary/consortium-project), you can always invite a member who will: